Happy Gilmore joins Ball State golf team, Adam Sandler ‘pulling’ for him

-MUNCIE, Ind.
-(WXIN) — Happy Gilmore will be golfing for Ball State University in 2024.
+MUNCIE, Ind. — Happy Gilmore will be golfing for Ball State University in 2024.

 Yes, you read that correctly.